 Workers' compensation claims may be denied for various reasons.
-Sometimes, it is because the injury did not arise out of your job.
+Sometimes, it is because the injury was not clearly work related.
 Other times, it may be clear the accident happened on the job, but the claim was denied because you were engaged in illegal or improper conduct at the time you were injured.

-Under Georgia law, workers' compensation benefits (money and medical care) will be denied if the employee's injury or death arose from the employee's willful misconduct, including intentionally self-inflicted injuries, injuries which
+Under Georgia law, workers' compensation benefits (money and medical care) will be denied if the employee's injury or death arose from the employee's willful misconduct, including intentionally self-inflicted injuries, injuries which arose from the employee's attempt to injure another or injuries which arose from the willful failure to use a safety appliance or to perform a duty required by statute.